VincentCordobes/vincentcordobes.github.io/src/pages/fp-basics/index.md

 The essence of programming is composition.
 In the OOP paradigm we are building sofware by using Object that communicates with each other.
 To build bigger software we compose those objects.

 In FP the building block is a function!
 Each function operates on data.
-The software is made using functions and we compose them to build bigger software.
+The software is made using functions, and we compose them to build bigger software.

-What is functional programming? what are those principles?
+What is functional programming?
+What are those principles?
 Gonna talk here about the very basics of FP using the functional language OCaml

-FP see more programming in a mathematical way.
+FP see programming in a mathematical way.

-major difference between functional languages and imperative languages is
+Major difference between functional languages and imperative languages is

 ### Expression vs Statements